Last updated 5/10/19.

-Custard fans – look no further than Glen’s.
-This Pittsburgh tradition is sure to exceed all of your custard expectations.
-Sinfully smooth and creamy, Glen’s serves everything from classic vanilla and chocolate, to unusual flavors like “Maple Walnut Chunk,” and “Malt Shop Brownie.”
+Calling all custard fans – head to Glen’s!
+This Pittsburgh tradition offers smooth and creamy custard, including everything from classic vanilla and chocolate, to unusual flavors like “Maple Walnut Chunk,” and “Malt Shop Brownie.”

-The original Glen’s (located in Springdale) has been serving Pittsburgh for over 60 years, and is complete with a challenging and unique mini-golf course (think 15 foot waterfall).
+The original Glen’s (located in Springdale) has been serving Pittsburgh for over 60 years, and is complete with a challenging and unique mini-golf course.

 Glen’s Frozen Custard (400 Pittsburgh Street, Springdale)